Super-Nun/Super-Nun/README.md

 ### 🚀 **Connecting the Physical World with Digital Intelligence**

-I am an **IoT Developer** with a strong background in **Industrial AI research** and **Edge Computing**.
+I'm an **IoT Developer** interested in **Industrial AI research** and **Edge Computing**.
 I combine expertise in TinyML, data analysis, and backend infrastructure to build robust, scalable end-to-end IoT solutions.

 My passion lies in integrating technology to solve real-world problems, driving **Digital Transformation (DX)** for both industrial efficiency and social impact.